We are a United States based nonprofit organization registered in Plano, TX under IRS section 501(c)(3) of the Internal Revenue Code.

 3) making it easier to securely donate to them, i.e. through automatically recurring or one-time donations using Stripe (credit/debit card), Google Pay, Apple Pay, PayPal, or handwritten checks.

 Making donations to them tax-deductible has helped a lot, but there’s a long way to go.
 We aim to unite and inspire folks along our journey to make Someone Cares Africa self-sustaining in terms of basic necessities.
 Me and the few other regular donors cannot do it alone and are fully aware of financial planning techniques required to reach retirement.
-We also simply know that we as humans can be better to each other regardless of our backgrounds and we try to embody that change.
+However, our hearts tell us we must be kind to strangers, especially orphaned children lacking finances and material possessions, and we try to embody that change.
+Marich at Someone Cares Africa and his team are truly doing God’s finest work.
 We’d like to expand support to similarly virtuous underfunded groups fighting orphan malnutrition someday, but would only do so when this organization we know and trust’s basic needs have been met.

 We do all we can to minimize overhead costs and the ~3% fees from currency exchanging and digital transfers, etc. However, if you’d like bypass our 501(c)(3) and send donations straight to them, we do not discourage that at all.
-You’ll just have to use Sendwave or Moneygram and you won’t get a tax-deductible receipt.
+You’ll just have to reach out to Marich and use Sendwave or Moneygram and you won’t get a tax-deductible receipt.
 We are simply trying to provide orphans basic needs in any way we can.
 2022 was huge and 2023 was better.
 We are on track to make 2024 the best yet though we still regularly need help.
 This project will continue to grow with time.
 Though it’s stressful at times, it is a rewarding effort.
-It’s good to help people, especially children lacking parents.
 It’s also nice to prove to folks that nature-loving rock climbers and ultra-marathon runners like myself or Andrew, or really anyone of any background, is capable of epic kindness.

 We can and will continue to build a better world with less scarcity and more abundance.
 We appreciate any and all support, and thank you for reading.
 Please email me at jackson@thedreamchasers.org with any questions, comments, or suggestions.